plblum/jivs/planning/Jivs-DOM_Implementation_Design.md

 Applications may register additional form presentations and may assign their own default for either role.
 The detailed HTML, interaction, group-display policy, and CSS design of the initial Validation Summary and submit presentations remain part of the focused presentation-design work.

-## Built-in Form Presentations

-> PENDING: Detailed implementation design for the built-in Validation Summary and submit presentations is deferred.

 ## Issues Found Formatter Service

 `jivs-dom` provides reusable formatting of `IssueFound` objects through `IIssuesFoundFormatterService`.
-The service produces either prepared HTML for DOM presentations or plain text for consumers such as native browser tooltips and ARIA-only content.
+The service produces either prepared HTML for DOM presentations or plain text for elements such as native browser tooltips and ARIA-only content.

 This service is distinct from the jivs-engine `ErrorMessagesService`.
 The engine service prepares an issue’s message, including message-token resolution.
 The DOM service formats already-prepared messages for presentation.